Selecting Hyperparameters for Tree-Boosting: Introduction

 \section{Introduction}

 Tree-boosting \citep{friedman2000additive, friedman2001greedy, buhlmann2007boosting, sigrist2018gradient} is a widely used machine learning technique that achieves state-of-the-art prediction accuracy on tabular data sets \citep{nielsen2016tree, shwartz2021tabular, januschowski2022forecasting, grinsztajn2022tree, mcelfresh2023neural}.
 However, the out-of-sample accuracy of tree-boosting depends critically on multiple hyperparameters, such as the number of trees and the learning rate.
-In this article, we empirically compare several popular methods for selecting hyperparameters for tree-boosting using $59$ OpenML regression and classification data sets.
+Despite a relatively large literature on hyperparameter optimization (HPO), selecting hyperparameters for tree-boosting remains a non-trivial practical problem: many applied studies still rely on default values, small ad-hoc grids, or a small number of trials.
+Moreover, previous comparisons often evaluated only a small number of data sets or HPO methods, or used different search spaces and tuning budgets.
+In this article, we empirically compare several popular methods for selecting hyperparameters for tree-boosting using a large and diverse collection of regression and binary classification data sets.
 Specifically, we consider the following hyperparameter optimization methods: random grid search, the tree-structured Parzen estimator (TPE), Gaussian-process-based Bayesian optimization (GP-BO), Hyperband, the sequential model-based algorithm configuration (SMAC) method, a deterministic full grid search, and using default hyperparameters.

 We find that the SMAC method outperforms all other considered methods in terms of accuracy versus tuning budget.
 Moreover, we obtain the following findings.
 First, a relatively large number of trials (i.e., number of candidate hyperparameter sets) is required for accurate tuning, and using less than approximately $100$ trials often yields inaccurate models.
 Second, using default values for hyperparameters often yields very inaccurate predictions.
 Furthermore, we find that all considered hyperparameters have an effect on the accuracy of tree-boosting.
 This means that the sometimes observed practice of only tuning a small set of hyperparameters likely often results in inferior models.
 In addition, for regression tasks, we find that choosing the number of boosting iterations (i.e., the number of trees) using early stopping yields more accurate results compared to including the number of iterations in the search space of a hyperparameter selection method.